MarsSteinarr/random_rename/README.md

-Sure!
-Below is the documentation for the `random_rename.py` script in a `README.md` file:

----

 # Random File Name Renamer

 The **Random File Name Renamer** is a Python script that allows you to rename files in a directory with random filenames.
 This script provides the flexibility to specify the file extension and the length of the random filename.